 Behavioral Awareness to Ease Anger

-For long-term benefit, however, we need to gain awareness of our behaviors to reduce anger at their source, to keep it from growing within us emotionally, mentally, physically (and spiritually), and to ease its impact on our actions and interactions through our days that grow into the bigger picture of our personality, identity, motivation, inspiration, and purpose throughout our lives.
+For long-term benefit, however, we need to gain behavioral awareness to reduce anger at its source, to keep it from growing within us emotionally, mentally, physically (and spiritually), and to ease its impact on our actions and interactions through our days that grow into the bigger picture of our personality, identity, motivation, inspiration, and purpose throughout life.

 Answer these questions, either mentally or by writing your answers down: